What is a Joint Venture?

 - Access to key technical know-how / patented technology

-- Access to a local distribution network, knowledge of local culture and customer while entering a new market
+- Access to a local distribution network, knowledge of local culture and customers while entering a new market

-- Instant access to other parties core resource and the ability of a new entity to build upon combined resources
+- Instant access to other parties’ core resources and the ability of a new entity to build upon combined resources

 - Since JV is a different entity, the liability is limited

 - Reduction in risk as against solo venture